-Name Description Services to be Restarted tomcat tomcat-ECDSA This certificate is used by WebServices, Cisco DRF Services, and Cisco CallManager Services when SIP Oauth mode is enabled.
-Cisco Tomcat Services, Cisco CallManager Service.
-CallManager CallManager-ECDSA This is used for SIP, SIP trunk, SCCP, TFTP etc. Cisco Call Manager Service and other relevant services including Cisco CTI Manager - update CTL file if the server is in secure mode.
-CallManager-ECDSA - Cisco CallManager Service.
+Name Description Services to be Restarted CallManager CallManager-ECDSA This is used for SIP, SIP trunk, SCCP, TFTP etc. Important For Release 14, restart the following services: • Cisco Call Manager Service and other relevant services including Cisco CTI Manager and HAProxy Service - update CTL file if the server is in secure mode.
+Important Restart of the below mentioned services are applicable from Release 14 SU1 onwards: • CallManager: HAProxy Service - update CTL file if the server is in secure mode. • CallManager-ECDSA: Cisco CallManager Service and HAProxy Service.
 CAPF Used by the CAPF service running on the Unified Communications Manager Publisher.
 This certificate is used to issue LSC to the endpoints (except online and offline CAPF mode) N/A TVS This is used by Trust verification service, which acts as a secondary trust verification mechanism for the phones in case the server certificate changes.
-N/A